mathpianop/battleship/whiteboard.md

 - takeHumanTurn
   0. If victory has been declared, do nothing
-  1. If move is illegal, call manageDOM.displayIllegalMessage (TEST)
+  1. If move is illegal, call manageDOM.displayIllegalMessage
   2. Call takeTurn

   3. If move is decisive, call declareVictory
-  4. If move is not decisive, call takeComputerTurn (TEST ????)
+  4. If move is not decisive, call takeComputerTurn

 - takeComputerTurn
   1. call getComputerMove
   2. call takeTurn

 - takeTurn
-  1. Call manageDOM.updateBoard (plus everything else) (TEST)
+  1. Call manageDOM.updateBoard (plus everything else)

 - declareVictory
-  1. call manageDOM.displayVictoryMessage (TEST)
+  1. call manageDOM.displayVictoryMessage (Integrationish test)
-  2. call removeEventListeners (TEST)